 The Michigan Bus Notice Provision states that you have 60 days from the date of the public, private, or school bus accident to file an injury claim with any regional transit authority involved.
 If you fail to file within this time limit, you waive your right to sue later.
 It is vital to file your bus accident claim early.

 Personal injury cases involving buses can get complicated.
 Calling a Michigan attorney may be the most important call you make.
 A knowledgeable bus accident attorney has a legal team that can communicate with all involved parties, meet deadlines, offer legal advice, and fight for the fair compensation you deserve.

 Because of the size of the vehicles, their mass, the ease of buses tipping over, and the lack of passive restraints (seat belts) for riders, bus accidents can result in a wide range of severe injuries.
-These can include back and neck injuries, broken bones, traumatic brain injury, cuts and bruises, and even wrongful death.
+These can include back and neck injuries, broken bones, traumatic brain injuries, cuts and bruises, and even wrongful death.

 Injuries to the spinal cord can cause a loss of motion and strength, complete or partial paralysis, and even issues with internal systems like your heart and lungs.
-Your spinal cord is the area where every signal from your brain travels to your body and back, so injury to this area can have lifelong consequences and cause permanent, crippling disabilities.
+Your spinal cord is where every signal from your brain travels to your body and back, so injury to this area can have lifelong consequences and cause permanent, crippling disabilities.

 While most cuts and bruises are superficial, bruises to internal organs can be life-threatening.
 A cut to a major vein or artery can also be deadly.
 Sometimes, infected cuts or cuts that are very deep can result in the loss of a limb, infections, or lifelong nerve damage.